mengde-1997/mengde-1997/index.md

 # Welcome to My Homepage !   [中文](./pub.md)

-I'm MENG DE and a master student of HongKong University majored in Electrical and Electronic Engineering.
+I'm MENG DE and a Master student of HongKong University majored in Electrical and Electronic Engineering.
 My research interests mainly include digital IC design,FPGA,smart sensors and their AI,IoT and Biological application.

 ## Educational Background